or How to improve your score by playing position golf

 Course management is one of the most neglected aspects of a golfer’s game.

-Most players concentrate on hitting the ball well, but forget that the object of the game of golf is to score the lowest possible score you can, not to show off perfect shots.
-In other words, depending on the course and the hole you are about to play, it is sometimes safer (and wiser) to play for a bogey then trying to go for a one in a million shot.
-This ability to play the right shot at the right time is what makes a succesful golfer.
+Most players concentrate on hitting the ball well, but forget that the purpose of the game of golf is to ultimately attain the lowest possible score, not to show off perfect shots on every single stroke.
+In other words, depending on the course and the hole you are about to play, it is sometimes safer (and wiser) to play for a bogey than trying to go for a one in a million shot.
+This ability to always play the right shot at the right time is what makes a successful golfer.

 Remember that course management starts even before you tee off on the first hole.
 Indeed, as a player you should have not only a plan for each and every shot, but you should also always have a plan for the round you are going to play.
-The recommended reading on the right of this page are a good way to start.
-Some players also use books that teach the lay person about golf course Architecture to gain a better understanding about course management.
-Architecture is important because it is what makes the player stop and scratch his head on the course.
-That's why we have also selected a couple of golf course design books.
+So, to successfully implement the previous four points do your homework and study the course map the night before, clearly defining the game strategy and stick to it!

 The Anatomy of a Golf Course : The Art of Golf Architecture